-The main purpose of CQD (Call Quality Dashboard) is to analyze the information that is available about your employees’ calling settings to try and figure out what is the source of a bad call quality.
-The dashboard itself can be generated in the Microsoft Teams admin center in a separate category, and it can help with detecting more obvious call quality issues, review trends related to call quality, and more.
+The main purpose of CQD (Call Quality Dashboard) is to analyze the information that is available about your employees’ calling settings to try and figure out what is the source of bad call quality.
+The dashboard itself can be generated in the Microsoft Teams admin center in a separate category, and it can help with detecting more obvious call quality issues, reviewing trends related to call quality, and more.

 Unfortunately, while helpful in its own way, Microsoft Teams CQD is often not enough to figure out a specific problem or to see information on a specific user – since the insight into what the system can detect about the user’s calling environment is somewhat limited.

-A potential situation is if the corporate VPN that the employee in question is obligated to use requires connection to a specific server that is extremely far away from the employee’s current location, drastically increasing the number of potential connection troubles that can arise.
+A potential situation is if the corporate VPN that the employee in question is obligated to use requires a connection to a specific server that is extremely far away from the employee’s current location, drastically increasing the number of potential connection troubles that can arise.

 Additionally, It would be downright impossible to detect that all of your employee’s call-related issues are happening because of an internet connection shared with a Playstation 5 that is always on and is always downloading games for a family member to play.

 As with most Microsoft products, CQD does what is needed to provide useful insight for the majority of use cases – but it’s not enough to investigate such problems that are far more unique and case-by-case.
-This is another argument why relying on a third-party reporting solution has a potential to offer more insight into the situation, at least when it comes to call-related problems.
+This is another argument why relying on a third-party reporting solution has the potential to offer more insight into the situation, at least when it comes to call-related problems.

 Third-party tools for Microsoft Teams reports and dashboards

 Since we’ve mentioned third-party solutions quite a while before, it’s only fair to go over a few examples of such solutions that should provide more insight and/or tools for you to use in your Microsoft Teams environment.
-In this case, we’ll be looking over three examples from three different software providers: Voleer, Beesy and eG Innovations.
+In this case, we’ll be looking over three examples from three different software providers: Voleer, Beesy, and eG Innovations.

-Voleer offers a sophisticated set of features for your Microsoft Teams environment, including user adoption statistics, channel archival operations and the ability to merge channels together.
+Voleer offers a sophisticated set of features for your Microsoft Teams environment, including user adoption statistics, channel archival operations, and the ability to merge channels together.
 Additionally, Voleer’s solution can be used to provide a plethora of activity-related information via a detailed MS Teams dashboard, the ability to detect inactive groups and groups with no owners, and a plethora of other features.

-eG Innovations goes for a somewhat more detailed approach, with their solution eG Enterprise offering a dedicated Microsoft Teams reporting dashboard that provides information on various Teams metrics – from the number of active users and the preferred device types to the number of poor calls and the information about the most used call stream.
+eG, Innovations goes for a somewhat more detailed approach, with their solution eG Enterprise offering a dedicated Microsoft Teams reporting dashboard that provides information on various Teams metrics – from the number of active users and the preferred device types to the number of poor calls and the information about the most used call stream.
 Each of these parameters could be expanded upon, offering additional information on the subject, be it overall MS Teams service health or a specific topic, such as the Call Quality Analytics tab.

 Our last example is one of the solutions we’d imagine could help with a CQD-related problem we’ve discussed above – since this Call Quality Analytics tab alone offers a wealth of knowledge about the calls, such as stream ratings, average call duration, issues reported, failed calls, reasons for poor calls, and more.

-Teams charts and business approach
+Microsoft Teams charts and business approach

-As a part of the working process, to analyze efficiency, or to get a helicopter view of the project, a common practice is to use charts.
+As a part of the working process, to analyze efficiency or to get a helicopter view of the project, a common practice is to use charts.